telefonicaid/tartare-util/README.md

   in the second argument when the server exits.

 In any other case, the callback will be called with an error if the server cannot be executed or it unexpectedly exits.
+Such an error will have the `stdout` and `stderr` properties with the output written by the server.

 Note that you can put an array of strings on `startupMessages` if the server writes several messages to signal that it has started (e.g.: listening on several ports, listening on a port and connected to the database, etc.).